 Skip to Content

-Gas vs Diesel: Seven Important Truths About RV Fuels
+Gas vs Diesel RVs: 7 Important Truths About RV Fuels

-Which is better for you, gas vs diesel for your RV?
-That’s one of the biggest questions RV buyers need to decide.
+Which is better, gas vs diesel RVs?
+That's one of the biggest questions RV buyers need to answer…

 It’s an important question to ask and answer before buying an RV.

-For those who might not know the difference between the fuels, it’s worth spending a little time talking about how the two vary from each other.
+For those who might not know the difference between diesel and gas engines, it’s worth spending a little time talking about the basics.
+The Universal Technical Institute gives a thorough comparison of the engine types, but here are the key points.

-One of the most important differences between gas and diesel engines is the thermal efficiency of diesel engines, which refers to the work that can be expected to be produced by the fuel put into the engine.
+The first and perhaps most notable difference is the thermal efficiency of diesel engines, which refers to the work that can be expected to be produced by the fuel put into the engine.
 As UTI reports, a diesel engine is about 20% more thermal efficient than a gas engine.
 That means a 20% increase in fuel economy.

-Additionally, diesel engines run at a much slower RPM (revolutions per minute) than a gas engine (see image), therefore there is less wear and tear and the life cycle of the engine is longer.
+Diesel engines also run at a much slower RPM (revolutions per minute) than gas engines (see image).
+Slower RPM translates to less wear and tear and a longer life cycle for the engine.

-Gas vs Diesel: Seven Important Truths About RV Fuels 1
+Gas vs Diesel RVs: 7 Important Truths About RV Fuels 1

 Further, increased thermal efficiency also translates to more power and torque.
 A diesel engine’s high torque application is very beneficial for hauling heavy loads.